scaleoutsean/eseries-perf-analyzer/TIPS.md

 +------------------+---------------------+---------------------+-------------------------+
 ```

-Recall that EPA queries E-Series' `analysed-<object>` statistics, so by the time those metrics get to InfluxDB they have been sliced and diced and calculating averages, means and similar values for short periods such as 5 minutes is probably misleading at best.
+Recall that EPA queries E-Series' `analysed-<object>` statistics, so by the time those metrics get to InfluxDB they have been sliced and diced and because of that calculating averages, means and similar for short intervals such as 5 minutes is probably misleading at best.
 The [FAQs](FAQ.md) have a bit more on this.